 will cause the process to break each time the data specified changes.
 Y must be the first letter in the command.
 This makes things run very slowly.
 Note that the current value of the data is kept with the address data, so that the table element size will change with varying sizes of data.
 Note that the current data is stored in aligned words.
-Successful completion will terminate with a +; or the message "TBL FULL" will be emitted.
+Successful completion will terminate with a +; or the message will cancel all data-data break commands.
+A hyphen will be emitted.